Joshua R. Lorenz

 • U.S. District Court for the Western District of Pennsylvania

-Joshua R. Lorenz serves as General Counsel for the firm.
-He focuses his practice on construction law and litigation, real estate law and litigation, business and commercial litigation, and tort defense litigation.
-He has appeared before multiple state, federal, and bankruptcy courts, as well as numerous arbitration panels and administrative bodies.
+Josh has appeared before multiple state, federal, and bankruptcy courts, as well as numerous arbitration panels and administrative bodies.
 In addition to counseling and assisting corporate, individual, and municipal clients as to their business needs, he regularly represents them in both the prosecution and defense of their legal disputes, including appellate matters.
-Josh is Co-Chair of the Construction Group at Meyer, Unkovic & Scott.
+Josh also serves as a mediator and arbitrator.

 Professional/Community Involvement